AngeloGiacco/wageit/README.md

 ## Description

+**Fighting consumerism with code!**

-A simple chrome extension that converts prices to time worked on minimum wage
+Wageit is a simple chrome extension that converts prices on amazon to time worked on minimum wage

 ## Setup